jimmy-academia/Adversarial-Attack-CycleGAN-and-pix2pix/README.md

 ```
 git clone https://github.com/jimmy-academia/Adversarial-Attack-CycleGAN-and-pix2pix.git
 ```
-* clone the CycleGAN-pix2pix or pix2pixHD repo and move the corresponding files to the correct place.
+* clone the CycleGAN-pix2pix or pix2pixHD repo and copy the corresponding files to the correct place.

 for CycleGAN or pix2pix:
 ```